 Let’s examine UBA’s process of opening a Business Current account for example.
 UBA prides itself on ‘offering various financing products which are suitable for the different needs of corporate businesses’.
 Their goal is easy; make banking easier by caring for your needs’.

 They currently have three types of Business/Corporate Accounts

-- Corporate Domiciliary Account: UBA offers opportunity to operate to accounts denominated in the major international currencies of USD, Euros and the British Pound
+- Corporate Domiciliary Account: UBA offers the opportunity to operate to accounts denominated in the major international currencies of USD, Euros, and the British Pound

-- Corporate Fixed Deposit Account: This account offering provides the option of enjoying increased yields on cash for a specified period of time.
+- Corporate Fixed Deposit Account: This account offers provides the option of enjoying increased yields on cash for a specified period of time.

 They currently have various SME accounts.
 See options below

-1. Union Biz Account: An account that provides flexibility for small and medium sized businesses to meet their everyday banking needs by offering zero charge and pays you interest when you maintain an agreed amount in your account.
+1. Union Biz Account: An account that provides flexibility for small and medium-sized businesses to meet their everyday banking needs by offering zero charges and pays you interest when you maintain an agreed amount in your account.

 2. Union Hybrid Account: Offers attractive interest rates for all businesses.

 3. Business Accounts: The perfect account tailored for Businesses.